Nuclear sharing: Polish aspirations

-In 2022, after the Russian invasion of Ukraine, reports appeared about the possible inclusion of Poland in the nuclear sharing policy, with president Andrzej Duda calling the country's lack of nuclear weapons a "problem" and saying that it was in talks with the United States about the possibility of nuclear sharing.
+In 2022, after the Russian invasion of Ukraine, reports appeared about the possible inclusion of Poland in the nuclear sharing policy, with then-president Andrzej Duda calling the country's lack of nuclear weapons a "problem" and saying that it was in talks with the United States about the possibility of nuclear sharing.
 In June 2023, then-prime minister Mateusz Morawiecki declared Poland's interest in hosting nuclear weapons under the policy, citing the reported deployment of Russian nuclear weapons to its Kaliningrad region and Belarus, while National Security Bureau head Jacek Siewiera said the country was interested in certifying its upcoming F-35A fleet as being capable of delivering B61 bombs.

 In April 2024, president Duda said that Poland was "ready" to host nuclear weapons and had been discussing the matter with the United States government for "some time".
-The current Polish prime minister, Donald Tusk, said that he wanted to speak with Duda to understand the intention behind the statement and that he wanted Poland to "be safe and well-armed, but [he] would also like any initiatives to be very well prepared by the people responsible for them and for all [Poles] to be convinced that this is what [they] want."
+The new Polish prime minister, Donald Tusk, said that he wanted to speak with Duda to understand the intention behind the statement and that he wanted Poland to "be safe and well-armed, but [he] would also like any initiatives to be very well prepared by the people responsible for them and for all [Poles] to be convinced that this is what [they] want."
 In May 2024, foreign minister Radosław Sikorski accused president Duda of failing to consult with him on this and other major foreign policy announcements and said that he had "asked the president privately and publicly not to discuss such delicate and secret matters in public, because it [did] not help Poland"; he also said that the previous Polish government had been told that the idea of Poland being involved with nuclear sharing was "not on the table".

-After the announcement in March 2025 that France was considering the extension of its nuclear deterrence to other European countries (see next section), Duda welcomed this development while simultaneously renewing his call for American weapons to be based in Poland.
+After the announcement in March 2025 that France was considering the extension of its nuclear deterrence to other European countries (see next section), president Duda welcomed this development while simultaneously renewing his call for American weapons to be based in Poland.

+In August 2026, deputy defence minister Paweł Zalewski said that, while Poland wanted to participate in NATO nuclear deterrence, it did not want nuclear weapons on its territory.
+He later clarified that Poland had the opportunity to take part in NATO's dual-capable aircraft program.
+The defence minister, Władysław Kosiniak-Kamysz, later said that Poland remained interested in NATO nuclear sharing and in a potential European nuclear umbrella, but did not address the issue of stationing weapons in Poland.
+Zalewski's comments were criticised by opposition politicians, including Marcin Przydacz (senior foreign policy aide to the new Polish president Karol Nawrocki) and Morawiecki-era defence minister Mariusz Błaszczak, as well as retired brigadier general Stanisław Koziej.